Written by Abdun Nur

 In 1873, the publication of this book revealed that 4% of the population owned deeds (tenancies) to the total land mass of the UK.
 The 4% consist of the descendants of the aristocratic ruling elite, the feudal landowners variously titled Barons, Dukes, Earls, Viscounts and Lords, while 96% of the population owned nothing at all.

-Some small changes have taken place since that time, the figures below are taken from State, banking and mainstream media, of the 94,060 square miles available 89,113 square miles has concealed ownership, the remaining 4947 square miles are on the land registry, which records peoples homes, commercial, industrial, small holdings, farms, roads and municipal buildings etc. Of the available land just 5.26% is held in tenancy by a part of the population of some form or another, of the 64,511,000 people living in Britain only 6.9 million own their property outright, that’s 10.7%, which includes all the elite who dominate not only the hidden ownership of land but also the declared.
+Some small changes have taken place since that time, the figures below are taken from State, banking and mainstream media, of the 94,060 square miles available 89,113 square miles has concealed ownership, the remaining 4947 square miles are on the land registry, which records peoples homes, commercial, industrial, small holdings, farms, roads and municipal buildings etc. Of the available land just 5.26% is held in tenancy by a part of the population of some form or another, of the 64,511,000 people living in Britain only 6.9 million own their deed of tenancy outright, that’s 10.7%, which includes all the elite who dominate not only the hidden ownership of land but also the declared.

-Of the 18.2 million families in Britain 65.3% of them have either a debt mortgage or own outright.
+Of the 18.2 million families in Britain 65.3% of them have either a debt mortgage or own a deed of tenancy outright.
 11.8 million hold only a debt, with the present average cost of a home at £235,000, demanding on average £15,600 per year in repayments, while for the remainder the average rental in Britain is £9132 a year.
 The average annual wage is £24,000 which is £19,275 after income tax, being the median of all earnings, from the billionaire to the cleaner.
 In Britain only 58.9% of the population is employed, 41.1% are dependents, retirees, or on benefits, so living on the labours of other.
 Of the 38 million workers in Britain 22% or 8.36 million of the working population earn the minimum wage of £7.65 or less an hour, and 10.26 million work only part time.
 This means millions of families do not earn enough to exist above poverty and that situation is being intentionally and actively expanded to remove fundamentally the ability to make choices and allow opportunities, stripping away dignity.
 Poverty is ALWAYS imposed inequity, not having enough to feed and clothe a family, not having the land on which to grow one’s food, even with a job not having enough to meet the extortion’s and profiteering imposed, because so much is striped away of the fruits of your labours to others, you earn only your poverty.
 Not having access to resources, having no security in shelter, food or individual safety, being powerless, being susceptible to violence, with the inability to acquire the basic goods and services necessary for survival with dignity.
 When money is valued above suffering and life, so poverty dominates.

 This is austerity; do you still think it’s a good idea?